Why you should never ever touch a manta ray

 One of the most frequently asked questions we get is “Can we touch the mantas?” and the short answer is NO.

-Let’s dive a bit deeper into why touching a manta ray is a bad idea for so many reasons…
+Let’s dive a bit deeper into why touching a manta ray is a bad idea for many reasons…

-Touching Manta Rays can Startle Them
+Touching Manta Rays Can Startle Them

-The first reason to not touch a manta ray is pretty straightforward: these are wild animals, and they’re not used to being touched by humans.
+The first reason not to touch a manta ray is pretty straightforward: these are wild animals, and they’re not used to being touched by humans.

 Although mantas are incredibly relaxed and have a magical effect on people who swim with them (we don’t call them “gentle giants of the sea” for nothing!), when they’re startled they could inadvertently swim into corals (damaging them) or other divers and snorkelers (potentially hurting them).